-MTC manages risk at both the program and contract level by identifying risks that could negatively impact the program's cost and schedule, and assigns responsibility to the person best positioned to manage each risk.
+MTC manages risk at both the program and contract level by identifying risks that could negatively impact the program's cost and schedule, and assigning responsibility to the person best positioned to manage each risk.
 Risks managed at the contract level are associated with contingency funding authorized by BAIFA for specific contracts.
 Risks managed at the program level would draw upon the program contingency line item in the Express Lanes Expenditure Plan.
 Staff regularly review the risk exposure and mitigation plans at both the contract and program level.

 In 2016, the program began using Monte Carlo simulation to evaluate potential collective impacts of identified risks in the program's capital cost risk register.
-Prior to 2016, the program tracked the mean risk-assessed contingency, which was a somewhat simplified assessment of risk.
 Monte Carlo simulation is a computerized technique that uses repeated random sampling from a range of variable inputs (risk probabilities and cost impact ranges) to determine the probability of different cost outcomes.
 This tool provides a realistic way of estimating uncertainty due to identified risks.